JULY 3, 2025 UPDATE:

 Food banks have been in the news recently about cuts to hunger relief programs.
 What is this about?

-In the past few weeks, food banks across the country learned about cuts to two federal programs:
+Besides cuts to SNAP, food banks across the country learned in April 2025 about cuts to two federal programs:

 Is there any positive news?